The other day, I spent a couple of hours cringing through my old pictures folder.

 And then, one day, September 2013, I was lying down belly up on my bed, when my friend challenged me to a 25 minutes 5k, ONLY, if I followed a specific training plan that included 4 runs a week.
 The first week into training, I took a long vacation, which was NOT a part of the training plan.

 After I came back, in two months, I ran my first 5k in a whopping 25.5 minutes.
 I desperately needed to lay down and maybe throw up.
 In 4 months, I ran my 2nd 10k 16 minutes faster than my first, two years ago.
 How I do it?
 I focused and followed instructions because I love instructions and manuals.
-I’m that dork who reads the last page of a book before even starting.

 In 2014, I trained almost everyday, and sometimes twice to build my engine for two races at the end of the year.
 Then, it crumbled down when I went away for 3 weeks, right before the race, and lost 2-3 months worth of fitness because I was just an average shopaholic mall rat.
 It’s not like I had a background full of fitness either.
 I sucked at basketball in school, (you think?) made the volleyball team but only to keep the benches warm, and ate uncontrollably totally aware of my sensitive gut while hoovering down hot dogs from gas stations, french fries, fish fingers.
 I maxed out my credit card on worthless crap, 80% of which I gave away because my clothes were falling off.